 - What to Do When Someone Needs or Asks for Assistance in Defending Their Rights: https://pplsrghts.org/u6a224e28-d2db-4e0c-aab7-79b7435bd66f

 Q: I’m confused on the third point.
 I think a freedom related organization would be an organization that would help defend rights, so shouldn't we help them communicate?
 Could you clarify this point?

 A: Many freedom related organizations are designed to persuade the legislators or the bureaucrats (our current system) to do certain things.
 The People's Right’s System was not designed to persuade politicians or bureaucrats to allow the people to be free.
-Rights are not granted by politicians or bureaucrats, the People were born with the right to be free and need to unite with each other to defend that right.
-If the information going out is to assist people in the defense of their rights, then that is what the People’s Rights system was designed for.
+Rights are not granted by politicians or bureaucrats, the People were born with the right to be free and need to unite with each other to defend their rights.
+If the information going out through the People's Rights System is to assist people in the defense of their rights, then that is what the People’s Rights System was designed for.

 It is essential that those involved in People's Rights understand the following words and definitions.
 Words are important.
 Words have meaning.
 And, it is important that we understand certain words the same.